amundsen-io/amundsen/frontend/docs/developer_guide.md

 Looking forward, we aim at setting more strict best practices using ESLint and Stylelint.
 For that, we are leveraging a project called [betterer][betterer], which keeps track of our errors when a given test is passed.
 You can run it using `npm run betterer` and it will break if you introduce any new eslint errors.
 If you want to ignore the new errors you can run `npm run betterer:update` to update the betterer.results file.
 We do not recommend adding or introducing new eslint errors.

-You can read about our plans to improve our TypeScript, Styles and general code style on these issues:

-- [Adopt Typescript Recommended Guidelines on the Frontend library][typescript-issue]
-- [Adopt Stylelint's Sass Guidelines on the Frontend library][stylelint-issue]
-- [Adopt Airbnb-Typescript Code Guidelines on the Frontend library][airbnb-issue]

 ### Accessibility and Semantic Markup

 We strive to keep our application accessible.
 For that, we use the 'airbnb-typescript' preset for ESLint, which includes a bunch of accessibility rules.
 We also have a set of "jsx-a11y/" prefixed rules, which are currently on a "warn" level, so they don't throw errors.
 Our goal is to remove that "warn" level and comply with all the accessibility rules we list on [our ESLint configuration][eslintconfig].